EtteGit/EnragedRabbitProject/usermods/Mounting Frame/README.md

 ## Details

-The intent for the Frame is to provide the necessary rgidity to the ERCF Assembly while tuning it off the 3D Printer.
-Does not come with the 3D printed hooks for attaching it to a Voron Frame.

-The design assumes your ERCF being in spec with the distance between the two furthest apart lying mountinf holes along the length being 198mm in distance.
+Important: The design assumes the two furthest apart lying mounting holes along the length being 198mm in distance ( center to center ) thus you ERCF being in spec.

+Comes with a built in ERCF Easy-Brd mounting solution ( shamelessly stolen from the original Mount including the Print in Place Supports for it - I suggest importing it as a "part with mltiple parts" ).
+The rear end has an Electrical/Data Wiring passthrough with built in ZipTie mounting solution.
+The 6 holes in the Frame need to be popuated with the Voron typical M3 Threaded Inserts for the ERCF to be mounted to.
+Does not come with the 3D printed hooks in the Photo for attaching it to your 3D Printer.

+## BOM

+- About 75g of Filament using standard Voron print settings.
+- 6x M3 Threaded Inserts
+- 1x ZipTie ( or more depending on your cable management standards )